How to Read Food Labels and Tips

 0 comments

-Those of you who know me by now realize that I follow a whole food plant-based lifestyle.
-Most don’t know that I attended a 3-course certification program at eCornell on Plant-Based Nutrition and received a certificate in Plant-Based Nutrition.
+Those familiar with me know that I adhere to a whole food plant-based lifestyle.
+What many may not know is that I completed a three-course certification program in Plant-Based Nutrition at eCornell and earned a certificate.

-I have tried to understand food labels and spent too much time trying to learn to interpret how to read food labels.
-I have spent even more time trying to understand all the items on the label.
-The simple answer is we don’t need to waste all our time reading a food label.
-Just follow the simple rules in this post and you will know more about label reading than most people.
+I've attempted to decipher food labels, investing too much time in learning how to interpret them.
+I've devoted even more time to understanding each item on the label.
+However, the simple truth is that we don't need to spend all our time reading food labels.
+By following the straightforward rules in this post, you'll gain more knowledge about label reading than most.

 Four easy points to remember on reading labels